rafaelnp/rnpnvim/README.md

 * Customized startup message and recently edited files

+* Undo tree history

+* VHDL/Verilog syntax highlight

-Screenshots can be found [here](https://github.com/rafaelnp/rnpvim/wiki/Screenshots).
+Nice, but let me see it in action.
+So, the screenshots can be found [here](https://github.com/rafaelnp/rnpvim/wiki/Screenshots).

 ## 2 Requirements